Architecture

 Runtime: Execution environment

 Runs agent logic, manages memory, calls LLMs, executes tools.
+Exposes a REST API and an MCP server at /mcp for AI-native clients.
 Written in Python (FastAPI*).

 Default ports: 8001-8999